tigoe/LightProjects/WS281x/readme.md

 ## Setting Color Values

 In the sketch above, all the colors are represented in variable, `color`.
-This allows you to use one hexadecimal number to set R, G, B, and W if you have it, at once, as in HTML colors.
+This allows you to use one hexadecimal number to set R, G, B, and W if you have it, at once, similar to HTML colors.
 For example:

 ````
 0xFF      - blue